 In the Spring 2014, Duke entered into a Business Associates Agreement (BAA) with Box that enables HIPAA-compliant usage.
 Box complies with the security and privacy protections for ePHI (protected health information) mandated for HIPAA compliance.

-Duke faculty, staff, and students receive Duke Box accounts.
-Users are subject to the types of data-sharing restrictions outlined by the Duke University & Duke Health security policies.
+Duke faculty, staff, students and affiliates will receive a Duke Box accounts.
+Users are subject to the types of data-sharing restrictions outlined by the Duke University & Duke Medicine security policies.
 In accordance with the Acceptable Use Policy, Duke may be required to access information to diagnose and correct technical problems.

 Use of Duke’s Box service indicates user acceptance of the following:

 Box Training: The Use of Box with Sensitive Data

-Duke Health: All Duke Health users of Duke’s Box service are strongly encouraged to complete an online training module, but it is not required for access.
+Duke Medicine: All Duke Medicine users of Duke’s Box service are strongly encouraged to complete an online training module.

 To complete the training: